-Services and benefits Practitioners' Support Service Doctors who are involved in a claim can access the following services: Medical Support Service - provided by one of a group of psychiatrists or psychologists offering professional clinical support Peer Support Service - provided by one of a group of doctors offering support and understanding Doctors' Well-being Program MIGA offers a range of ways to support, encourage and promote the importance of doctors looking after their own health The program includes information and tools to help them identify and manage their personal health risks Starting Private Practice Package An attractive benefit which recognises the significant cost and time it takes to establish a private practice for the first time and reflects our support of doctors transitioning to private practice for the first time On-line services Includes completion and submission of key forms, lodgement of claims notifications and completion of our risk management activities Risk management services Services available on an as needs basis include: Risk management advice Member presentations Practice reviews for members/practices with a higher than average risk profile Doctors in Training - Grants Programs Provides funding to assist doctors in training whilst pursuing specialist training opportunities in Australia and abroad
+Services and benefits Practitioners' Support Service Doctors who are involved in a claim can access the following services: Medical Support Service - provided by one of a group of psychiatrists or psychologists offering professional clinical support Peer Support Service - provided by one of a group of doctors offering support and understanding Doctors' Well-being Program MIGA offers a range of ways to support, encourage and promote the importance of doctors looking after their own health The program includes information and tools to help them identify and manage their personal health risks Starting Private Practice Package • An attractive benefit which recognises the significant cost and time it takes to establish a private practice for the first time and reflects our support of doctors transitioning to private practice for the first time On-line services Includes completion and submission of key forms, lodgement of claims notifications and completion of our risk management activities Risk management services Services available on an as needs basis include: Risk management advice Member presentations Practice reviews for members/practices with a higher than average risk profile Doctors in Training - Grants Programs Note Whether the Program can be offered, in whole or in part, in the near future will be dependent on national and international travel restrictions.
+Provides funding to assist doctors in training whilst pursuing specialist training opportunities in Australia and abroad

-A business must be a Qantas Business Rewards Member and an individual must be a Qantas Frequent Flyer Member at the time of renewing or applying for insurance to earn Qantas Points with MIGA.
+1 A business must be a Qantas Business Rewards Member and an individual must be a Qantas Frequent Flyer Member at the time of renewing or applying for insurance to earn Qantas Points with MIGA.
 Qantas Points are offered under the MIGA Terms and Conditions available from www.miga.com.au.
-Qantas Business Rewards Members and Qantas Frequent Flyer Members will earn 1 Qantas Point for every eligible 5 spent on payments to MIGA for Eligible Products, calculated on the total of the base premium and membership fee (where applicable) and after any government rebate, subsidies and risk management discount, excluding charges such as GST, Stamp Duty and ROCS.
+Qantas Business Rewards Members and Qantas Frequent Flyer Members will earn 1 Qantas Point for every eligible \$1 spent on payments to MIGA for Eligible Products, calculated on the total of the base premium and membership fee (where applicable) and after any government rebate, subsidies and risk management discount, excluding charges such as GST, Stamp Duty and ROCS.
 Qantas Points will be credited to the relevant Qantas account after receipt of payment for an Eligible Product and in any event within 30 days of payment by you.
 Any claims in relation to Qantas Points under this offer must be made directly to MIGA by calling National Free Call 1800 777 156 or emailing clientservices@miga.com.au.